 Linear algebra’s role in the major: Math 236 is a key course for all math students.
 The material is central to all areas of math, and learning it well is advantageous for all math students.

 Interested in an AMS major focused on modeling and/or applied mathematical analysis?
 For your electives, you should consider choosing from Math 312, 354, 365, 377, 432, 437, and 469.
 If you are interested in pursuing graduate study, consult with an advisor in the MSCS department to discuss the most appropriate choices.

 Interested in an AMS major focused on statistics?
-For your electives, you should consider choosing from Math 253, 353, 354, 365, and 455.
+For your electives, you should consider choosing from STAT 253, 354, 451, 452, 453, 454, 455 as well as MATH / COMP 365 and any other STAT topics courses that are offered on a rotating basis.
 If you are interested in pursuing graduate study, consult with an advisor in the MSCS department to discuss the most appropriate choices.

 Plan ahead for advanced courses: 300 and 400-level courses are offered on a rotating schedule.
 Many are offered every other year.
 Please read the catalog carefully and ask your advisor about courses of particular interest to you.

 Carefully read the requirements for the Applied Mathematics and Statistics major as listed in the college catalog.
 AMS Major